 Failure to comply with this rule may trigger the liability of the managers or directors of the company.
 Some French courts have even declared security interests and guarantees granted by some unlimited French companies that did not comply with this requirement to be null and void.

-Guarantees or securities granted by a company in order to secure the obligations of its subsidiaries are generally considered to be in the corporate benefit of such holding company.
-Upstream and cross-stream guarantees granted by a company in order to secure the obligations of its holdings or sister companies are generally limited to a secured amount equal to the amount lent on to the guarantor out of the loan proceeds made available to its holding or sister company so as to justify a corporate benefit in this respect.
+Guarantees or security granted by a company to secure the obligations of its subsidiaries are generally considered to be in the corporate benefit of such holding company.
+Upstream and cross-stream guarantees granted by a company to secure the obligations of its holding or sister companies are generally limited to a secured amount equal to the amount directly or indirectly (intercompany loan) on-lent to the guarantor out of the loan proceeds made available to its holding or sister company so as to justify a corporate benefit in this respect.

-Provisions of the French Commercial Code for sociétés anonymes with a board of directors or an executive board and supervisory board establish specific rules regarding the company’s commitment.
-Indeed, the board of directors or the supervisory board "may within the limit of a total amount that it fixes" authorise the managing director or the management board to give securities, endorsements or guarantees on behalf of the company.
+The provisions of the French Commercial Code for sociétés anonymes with a board of directors or an executive board and supervisory board establish specific rules regarding the company’s commitment.
+Indeed, the board of directors or the supervisory board "may within the limit of a total amount that it fixes" authorise the managing director or the management board to give security, endorsements or guarantees on behalf of the company.
 It should be noted that this authorisation is given only to the chief executive officer (CEO) and cannot be granted directly to the deputy chief executive officer.
 Nevertheless, the CEO may then grant a delegation of authority to the deputy chief executive officer or to another proxyholder, with the option of sub-delegation.
-The beneficiary of the guarantee will have every interest to verify the reality of this delegation.
+The beneficiary of the guarantee should always verify the reality of this delegation.

-Therefore, if such commitment alone does not exceed one of the two thresholds (eg, either the total amount or the nature of the commitment), the overrun cannot be prejudicial to third parties who were not informed.
+Therefore, if such commitment alone does not exceed one of the two thresholds (eg, the total amount or the nature of the commitment), the overrun cannot be prejudicial to third parties who were not informed.
 The case law is not fixed on the applicable sanction.
-Some jurisdictions of the fund consider that the commitment will be unenforceable as a whole, while others consider that the company remains held within the fixed amount.
+Some jurisdictions consider that the commitment will be unenforceable as a whole, while others consider that the company remains liable for the guarantee up to an amount not exceeding the threshold.
 However, the commitment must not be taken beyond the authorisation, which may not be global but must be given for a specific operation.

-The board of directors may, without limit of amount, authorise its CEO to give securities, endorsements or guarantees on behalf of the company.
+The board of directors may, without any limit of amount, authorise its CEO to give security, endorsements or guarantees on behalf of the company.
 The same option is given to the supervisory board in a société anonyme with a management board and supervisory board.

 It is necessary for the minutes of the board of directors or the supervisory board that gave the authorisation to be communicated to the beneficiary of the security who may require it.